Maryland Third Party Custody Attorney

 How Do I Legally Request Third Party Custody and Visitation?

 A third party seeking custody or visitation rights must petition the court and demonstrate that either the parents of the child are unfit or that there are exceptional circumstances that warrant granting the third party those rights.

 This is not an easy task to accomplish.
 An experienced Maryland child custody attorney who knows the law can best advise you on what you will need to persuade the courts in your circumstances.

 An experienced third-party custody lawyer knows what types of evidence will be persuasive and can help you put together a strong case backed by compelling evidence.

-Contact an Experienced Maryland Third-Party Custody Attorney Today
+Contact Our Experienced Maryland Third-Party Custody Attorney Today

 If you have questions about your third-party custody and visitation rights or need to file for a third-party custody arrangement, call Shah & Kishore at (301) 315-0001 to speak to our Maryland third-party custody lawyer.
 The attorneys at Shah & Kishore will work to secure the best possible results for your third-party custody case.
-You can also contact us online to schedule your free consultation.
+You can also contact Shah & Kishore online to schedule your free consultation.